akhilsaini/aws-csa-2017/README.md

   - NAT Instance is one EC2 instance.
 You are responsible for performance management, scale out and security groups.
 NAT Gateway is a managed service.
   - On NAT instance, *remember to disable source/destination IP check*.
 This is required to allow private subnet internet connectivity.
 This is not required on NAT Gateway.
+  - For best practice purpose you should have a NAT-Gateway in each AZ for high availability.
   - Allow both HTTP and HTTPS access on security groups associated with NAT instances.
 Security groups are always associated with NAT Instances.
   - Both *NAT Instance and NAT Gateways are deployed to public subnet*.
 Elastic IP has to be added to NAT Instance.
 NAT Gateway is automatically assigned a public IP.
   - In VPC, update default route table to allow connectivity from Private subnet to NAT Instance and Gateway.